TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 1 - Quiz Answers/4.1.2-part-2-metrics/_index.md

 - VM CPU Used is at 300K milliseconds, which is 62.5%

 - VM CPU Usage (%) is at 62.5%.
 On average, each of the VM vCPU only gets 62.5%.
-If you use this for your VM capacity, you will get the wrong conclusion as it’s already running 100%
+If you use this for your VM capacity, you will get the wrong conclusion as it's already running 100%

 - ESXi CPU Usage (%) is at 100%.
 This makes it suitable from Capacity viewpoint, albet too conservative.
 It is not suitable from Performance, as you can not tell if there is still room.